Want to protect your home in the Magnolia State? You've come to the right place.

 Read the Mississippi Policyholder Bill of Rights.

-You may qualify for a discount on Mississippi homeowners insurance policies purchased through Kin if you:
+You may qualify for a discount on Mississippi House & Property policies if you:

-You can also save on your home insurance by raising your deductible.
-When you do this, you pay more if you have a claim, and that helps reduce the premium.
+You can also save on your coverage by raising your deductible.
+A higher deductible means you pay more in a claim, and that helps reduce the premium.
 However, you want to choose a premium option that fits your budget.
-Otherwise, you may have problems getting repairs done during a claim.
+Otherwise, you may have problems getting repairs completed.

 Want to see if a policy through Kin can help you save?
 Enter your address to get a quote.

-House & Property insurance has three deductibles.
+Our House & Property insurance in Mississippi has three deductibles.
 The first is a standard deductible that applies in most covered claims.
 The other two are:

 The state of Mississippi does not require you to get insurance, but your lender may.
 Mortgage lenders have a vested interest in your home and want to make sure it’s repaired when it’s damaged.
 That’s why many lenders may also require flood insurance depending on where you live.

 But even if you don’t have to get home insurance, getting coverage is a good idea.
-Mississippi home insurance policies placed through Kin can cover common perils that can damage your home, like hurricane, tornadoes, and other severe storms.
+Getting a House & Property policy from Mississippi home Kin can cover common perils that may damage your home, like hurricane, tornadoes, and other severe storms.

 Of course, weather risks aren’t the only perils your home insurance covers.
 The cost of damage from fire, theft, and vandalism are a few of the other issues that Mississippi homeowners insurance guards against.
 Without insurance, you’re responsible for the entire loss no matter how much it costs.